Hussaini Dalan: Celebrations

 Shia Muslims are a minority in Dhaka.
 During the first 10 days of Muharram, Hussaini Dalan becomes a centre of mourning and religious gathering in old Dhaka.
 Both Sunni and the Shia followers join the mourning, usually ending in Ashura when a large procession parades through the streets, though mourning continues from the 1st day of muharram to 10th of the Islamic month Safar.

+Bomb attacks

+On the night of October 23, 2015, at around 2:00 am on October 24, a bomb attack occurred in the Hussaini Dalan area during preparations for the Tazia procession on the occasion of Ashura.
+One person was killed and over a hundred were injured.
+This was the first attack on a Tazia procession in Bangladesh.